Home

 Acupuncture

-Here are some acupuncture questions and answers as published in a local patient brochure.
+Here are some questions and answers as published in a local patient brochure.

-It is a method of encouraging the body to promote natural healing and to improve functioning.
-It is accomplished by the insertion of needles at strategic points throughout the body, and then applying head or electrical stimulation to them.
+It is a method of encouraging the body to promote natural healing and to improve functioning, accomplished by the insertion of needles at strategic points throughout the body and then applying heat or electrical stimulation to them.

 “How does it work?”